 About Energising Development

 Energising Development (EnDev) is an energy access partnership currently financed by seven donor countries: the Netherlands, Germany, Norway, Australia, United Kingdom, Switzerland and Sweden.
 EnDev promotes sustainable access to modern energy services that meet the needs of the poor - long lasting, affordable, and appreciated by users.
-As of June 2015, EnDev works in 26 countries in Africa, Asia and Latin America.
+As of December 2015, EnDev works in 26 countries in Africa, Asia and Latin America.
 Since 2005, EnDev has taken a leading role at promoting access to Sustainable Energy for All.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) closely cooperates with the Netherlands Enterprise Agency (RVO) at global programme level.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) cooperates closely with the Netherlands Enterprise Agency (RVO) on the global programme level.
 Read more.

 10 years: 15.5 Million People with Energy Access

 - 15.5 million people obtain sustainable access to modern energy services in Africa, Asia and Latin America.
 This is more than people living in Norway and Switzerland combined.

 - more than 17,800 social institutions and 34,000 small enterprises benefit from sustainable access to modern energy services

 - train 37,000 stove builders, craftswomen and -men, vendors and solar technicians.

 With support of the UK Department for International Development (DFID), EnDev pilots Results-Based Financing (RBF) to develop new incentive-based markets for off-grid energy access.
 The first incentives were introduced to the markets in 2014.
 This website provides links to the national requests for proposals on the country pages of this site.